elte-deep-network-development/.github/profile/README.md

 This process ensures that your revisions and updates to the course material are reflected in the main branch and documented for future use.

+## Slides

+Each slides follows a rigid Slide Master format to ensure standardization.
+For modifying the slides, please use one of the predefined layouts!

 ## Responsibilities

 As a teacher or a demonstrator, you are responsible for maintaining and iterating on the course content.
 This includes: